Verb:close

 ]

-The Adventurejs parser uses multiple filtering methods to try to interpret player input.
-Sentence structures are defined for each verb in order to narrow down the sentence structures that a verb can accept.
+The parser uses multiple filtering methods to try to channel player input into useable tokens.
+Sentence structures are defined for each verb in order to narrow down the input that the verb can handle.
 For example, the verb "hit" might accept "verb noun" as in "hit troll", or "verb noun preposition noun" as in "hit troll with sword", whereas an intransitive verb like "jump" might accept "verb" as a complete sentence.
 This helps to filter player input.
 Input that isn't accepted will return a warning to the player.

 - It is possible for authors to modify a verb's structures through the use of patchVerb.